AnShuai666/IMAGE/README.md

-This is a image library by An Shuai!
+This is a image library by An Shuai AND Du Jing!

 Thank you for watching!